 Most folks know that synthetic motor oil enhances the performance of most vehicles as well as offers a better quality than conventional motor oil.
 Though they know that it is better, they may not know why.
 But the similarities end where the oils are pulled from the ground.
-With that in mind, we at Citywide Towing would like discuss the differences of synthetic and convention oil.
+With that in mind, we at Citywide Towing Service would like discuss the differences of synthetic and convention oil.

 What is Synthetic Oil Made of?

 Not only refined but also distilled, synthetic oil is purified and broken down into its basic molecules.
 The process removes all the impurities from the crude oil in addition to the enabling of individual molecules in the oil to be tailored to meet the demands of modern engines.
 Providing higher levels of protection, these customized molecules also enhance performance in comparison to conventional oil.
 To create the optimal oil, synthetic oils are blended with perfect additives.

 Your engine collects deposits as oil circulates.
 Conventional oil will form sludge over time, reducing the engine’s efficiency and eventually cut the engine’s life short.
 As the engines parts are in constant contact with each other and moving at high speeds.
 Components can wear and break down in the extreme conditions of the engine.
 The oil is the protective barrier in between these components.
 Conventional oil has a tendency to break down, diminishing the ability to protect the engine from wear.

 Synthetic Oil Flows Quickly & Resists High Heat